Does Your Audience Understand You?

 That’s good, but why is that important?

-After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills.
-Many of them fell behind during remote learning.
+After six months of weekly tutoring sessions, 85% of the students in our program have improved their math skills, as well as their grades.
+Many of these students fell behind during remote learning and are still struggling to catch up.

 There you go.
 Tell your donors about the impact you’re making.